 Becoming a Writer

 My diaries were a mixture of hand-written text and drawn illustrations of everyday life.
 I loved glueing in cinema brochures, wristbands and train tickets.
-I still love it and still do it sometimes.
+I still love it and even do it sometimes.
 In my diaries, I got to be the heroine of my own story.
 I got to tell all that happened from my point of view.
 There I could agonise about my feelings, run my thoughts on various topics and imagine possible scenarios for the future.

 I picked up journaling again in the middle of my twenties, circa five years ago.
 Today I still have that same journal.
 I couldn’t fill it up yet.
 But I’m working on it.
 It is a hardcovered blank notebook with a Caravaggio painting (Boy with a Basket of Fruit) on the cover.
 I picked it up in a museum shop.
 It was on sale.
 It looked like a proper book, something of substance.
 I was mesmerised by this idea that I could fill up all those pages with my own stories.
 That maybe those stories are worth to be told.